geosolutions-it/osm-styles/README.md

   to parse and use the styles included in this data directory.
 * The [Pregeneralized Features extension](https://docs.geoserver.org/stable/en/user/data/vector/featurepregen.html),
   used to access simplified overview tables of layers that are particularly big, and only partially displayed at lower zoom levels.
+  Place the file pregeneralized.xml inside the geoserver-data directory.

 ### The low resolution GeoPackage